loosolab/UROPA/docs_rst/introduction.rst

     uropa –i <config.json> –o <output_dir>

 A template of the configuration file is available from our GitHub repository (see `sample_config.json`_).
-A quick overview about the usage and available parameters is displayed with
+An overview about the usage and available parameters is displayed with

 .. code:: bash